The Regional Greenhouse Gas Initiative

 - Region-wide economic benefits.
 Across the RGGI region, an independent analysis concluded that investments of proceeds from the first three years of the RGGI program are resulting in $1.6 billion economic value added (in net present value (NPV); a $1.1 billion net gain for households, businesses, governments and other electricity consumers as electric bills drop over time; $765 million in savings by not paying for fuel outside the region, and 16,000 new "job years."

 - Economic benefits in New York.
-In New York, the Regional Investment of RGGI CO2 Allowance Proceeds 2011 report found RGGI-funded programs directly benefited 2.9 million households and 7,400 businesses.
+The Regional Investment of RGGI CO2 Allowance Proceeds 2011 report found RGGI-funded programs directly benefited 55,803 households and 628 businesses in New York.

 The region's progress in reducing emissions is due to a number of factors, including the price signal sent by RGGI and the region's investments in both clean renewable energy and energy efficiency.
 But as a result of the emission reductions, the current annual supply of allowances in the nine-state region (165 million tons) greatly exceeds demand (92 million tons of emissions in 2012).
 RGGI emissions allowance prices dropped to the "floor" price of $1.93 per ton, a level that no longer constrained emissions and required adjustment to the cap.